eCommerce Business website heatmaps – What is different about them

 Collect valuable data from your heatmaps.
 Put your focus on the areas which are generating traffic.

-- Use the scroll map or hover maps to know where you should place your CTAs, or are they placed at the wrong position in your webpages of eCommerce business website.
+- Use the scroll map or hover maps to know where you should place your CTAs, or are they placed at the wrong position in your webpages of heatmap eCommerce business website.

 - Adjust your pages according to the trends shown by the hover maps as to which areas are getting maximum attention.
 Scroll maps will help you see which parts are not engaging the users well.